Henry J. Vaux Distinguished Professor of Forest Policy

 - B.A.
 Anthropology, Friends World College, 1978

-political ecology/environmental sociology/resource policy/forests/agrarian change/property and access
+political ecology/resource policy and politics/forests/agrarian change/property and access

 My students and I study the social processes that affect the management of land-based resources, using ethnographic, historical, and other broadly sociological research methods.
 My work explores various dimensions of resource access, use, and control, while comparing and contrasting local, national, and international influences on management structures and processes.
 I ground my analysis of contemporary resource management policy and practice in local and regional histories.
 I am particularly interested in how social difference – ethnic identity, class, gender – affects resource access and control.
 How do government and non-government institutions and actors define, make claims upon, contest, and attempt to manage natural resources?